doyensec/burpdeveltraining/README.md

   - **DetectELJ** - Active scanner check to detect Expression Language (EL) injection vulnerabilities
   - **Bradamsa** - Simplified code of [Bradansa Intruder payloads generator](https://github.com/ikkisoft/bradamsa)

+All exercises are provided in *Java*, *Python* and *Ruby*.

 ### Overview of the class
 In this hands-on class, attendees will learn how to design and develop Burp Suite extensions for a variety of tasks.
-In eight hours, we work on several plugins to improve manual security testing efforts as well as to create fully-automated security tools.
+In a few hours, we work on several plugins to improve manual security testing efforts as well as to create fully-automated security tools.
 This workshop is based on real-life use cases where the extension capabilities of the tool can be unleashed to improve efficiency and effectiveness of security auditing.
 As an attendee, you will bring home a full bag of tricks that will take your web security skills to the next level.
+The class is available in 1-day and 2-days versions.
 ### Audience
 Suitable for both web application security specialists and developers.
-Attendees are expected to have rudimental understanding of Burp Suite as well as basic object-oriented programming experience (Burp Extensions will be developed in Java).
+Attendees are expected to have rudimental understanding of Burp Suite as well as basic object-oriented programming experience.
+While Burp extensions are developed live in Java, attendees can work on Python or Ruby since all exercises are also provided in those languages.
 ### Interested?
 More details on what to expect from this class can be found on our [blog post](https://blog.doyensec.com/2017/03/02/training-burp.html).
 We deliver this class during public events (e.g. security conferences) as well as private company workshops.
 If you're interested in a forthcoming public training or you want to know more about private classes, please contact info@doyensec.com